shirshak55/Rust-Book-In-PDF/readme.md

 ## Rust Books PDF

-Better looking pdf in your finger tips.

-Please find the latest version of pdf in [release tab](https://github.com/shirshak55/Rust-Book-In-PDF/releases).
+Please find the latest version of the pdf in the release tab.
+Look at the Assets section and download the pdf from there.

 ## Books List

 -   The Rust Programming Language (TRPL).
-Check nostarch for Physical Book.
+Check nostarch for a physical book.
 -   [High Assurance Rust](https://highassurance.rs/) [Check Author's Github for Physical Book](https://github.com/tnballo/high-assurance-rust#interested-in-a-physical-print)
 -   Nomicon
 -   Rust By Example

 ### Contributing

-I am very open to contribution.
-We release new pdf everyday so I have disabled notifications related to this repo.
-If you have PR, any issue please contact me directly on shirshak55@gmail.com.
-I will check your PR and issue accordingly.
+Feel free to send a pull request.
+We follow the Rust Code of Conduct.

 ### Support us

 You can support us by starring the repo.
-Maybe the best way to support is to support the author of book directly?
+As the book is written by other people, I can't take any financial support.

 ### Thanks,